Interaction of Strain and Nuclear Spins in Silicon: Quadrupolar Effects on Ionized Donors

-The initialization of ionized donor qubits can be realized by processes of spin-selective ionization based on the hyperfine interaction of electron and nuclear spins in the neutral charge state, which in most cases allows for a read out of the qubit at the same time.
-Possible experimental realizations are, for example, the excitation of donor-bound excitons by selective laser pulses \cite{saeedi_room-temperature_2013} or the promotion of ionizing recombination by the lifting of a Pauli blockade \cite{dreher_nuclear_2012, pla_high-fidelity_2013}.
-In our experiments, we detect mechanically induced shifts of the resonance frequencies of the nuclear spins of ionized arsenic donors As$^{+}$ making use of the Pauli blockade formed between the neutral donors As$^0$ with an electron spin $S=1/2$ and the paramagnetic oxygen-vacancy complex (SL1) in monocrystalline silicon exhibiting $S=1$ \cite{franke_spin-dependent_2014} (Fig.~1 A).
-The electron spin resonance (ESR) of As$^0$ splits into four different levels, in first order separated by the hyperfine interaction of $198.35$ MHz \cite{feher_electron_1959}.
-Each ESR line corresponds to one of the four nuclear spin eigenstates $m_I=-3/2\dots3/2$ of the $I=3/2$ $^{75}$As nucleus (Fig.~1 B), allowing the selective ionization and read out of the nuclear spin state of the ensemble.
-In combination with radio frequency (rf) pulses, this allows us to perform electrically detected electron nuclear double resonance (ED ENDOR) \cite{hoehne_electrical_2011, malissa_room-temperature_2014} (see Fig.~\ref{fig:pulse_scheme} C for details).
+The initialization of ionized donor qubits can be realized by processes of spin-selective ionization based on the hyperfine interaction of electron and nuclear spins in the neutral charge state, which in most cases allows for an electrical read out of the qubit at the same time \cite{dreher_nuclear_2012, pla_high-fidelity_2013, hoehne_submillisecond_2015}.
+In our experiments, we detect the resonance frequencies of the nuclear spins of ionized arsenic donors As$^{+}$ making use of the Pauli blockade formed in weakly coupled spin pairs.
+These pairs form between the neutral donors As$^0$ with an electron spin $S=1/2$ and the paramagnetic oxygen-vacancy complex (SL1) in monocrystalline silicon exhibiting $S=1$ \cite{franke_spin-dependent_2014-1, franke_spin-dependent_2014} [Fig.~1 (a)].
+Because of the Pauli exclusion principle, the electron transfer from the donor level to the energetically lower SL1 level strongly depends on the spin symmetry of the two partners (parallel and antiparallel).
+This leads to an effective polarization into the long-lived parallel configuration in the steady state.
+Changing the spin symmetry by manipulating the spin state of either partner promotes the charge transfer, which is detected as a resonant increase in the conductivity, attributed to an Auger-recombination-type process \cite{franke_spin-dependent_2014-1}.

+The samples used in this work are silicon with natural isotope composition which was implanted with As$^+$ ions, resulting in a maximum As concentration of about $7\times 10^{19}$ cm$^{-3}$ about 70 nm below the surface.
+The samples were not annealed in order to preserve the defect centers created upon implantation \cite{franke_spin-dependent_2014}, which leads to a low dopant activation ratio as confirmed by the observation of hyperfine-resolved ESR peaks.
+The samples were contacted with an interdigit structure, biased with typically 8 V and illuminated with a red (wavelength 635 nm) light-emitting diode.
+All measurements were performed at 8 K and at a fixed microwave frequency (9.74 GHz) in a dielectric resonator for pulsed ENDOR.
+After the application of mw pulses, a resonant transient increase of the conductivity of the sample is recorded with a fast digitizer card.